The best new and unusual isopods - Isopods For Sale UK | PostPods

 The best new and unusual isopods

 But here are some of our new arrivals that I think are well worth a second look, and ideally after that second look adding to your basket.
+Adding rare isopods to your collection offers many benefits, such as helping maintain a healthy ecosystem in your enclosure and serving as an efficient cleanup crew.

-Tirolense ‘Lake Garda’ Isopods (Armadillidium)
+Tirolense ‘Lake Garda' Captive Bred Isopods (Armadillidium)

 Gestroi 'Milky Way' Isopods (Armadillidium)

-Armadillo Tuberculatus Isopods
+Armadillo Tuberculatus Rare Species Isopods

 They are spikey and blue, and they’re not known as Sonic the Hedgehog isopods, this is a little bit wrong.
 But no mater what they’re called they’re well worth the space in your collect.
 Younger individuals are spikier and paler than older members of the colony, giving you a way to see the variety of ages in your group.
 But other than that they just look that bit extra special.

-Skeleton/Nebula Isopods (Armadillidium Klugii)
+Skeleton/Nebula Isopods (Armadillidium Klugii) - Great Addition

 Pareidolia is the human tendency to see faces in things, that aren’t faces.
 It is an evolutionary safety aspect, better to see a face in the trunk of a tree where there is none, than miss the face of a lion looking at you from the shadows.
 But the patterns on the backs of these isopids can often look like creepy skeletons.